VIC - HRV Stewards Industry Notice - Formaldehyde

 On 1 September 2014, HRNSW introduced the following policy for horses that are presented to race with an Elevated TCO2 level in plasma greater than 35 mmol/Litre.
 This policy was updated on 28 October 2015.
 The Trainer of any horse which records an elevated TCO2 level (above 35 mmol/L) will be required...

-On Wednesday 22 October 2025, Harness Racing New South Wales (HRNSW) Stewards conducted an Inquiry in relation to a report from the Australian Racing Forensic Laboratory (ARFL) that Phenylbutazone, oxyphenbutazone and gamma-hydroxyphenylbutazone were detected in the post-race urine sample taken from...
+Harness Racing New South Wales (HRNSW) Stewards conducted an Inquiry today into a report received from the Australian Racing Forensic Laboratory (ARFL) that dexamethasone was detected in the post-race urine sample obtained from the horse PERUN NZ following its win in Race 7 the CONDELL PARK PRODUCE PACE...

 Click for more